Culture of Milan: Romanesque and Gothic

 Over the centuries, when the Romanesque and the Gothic style spread throughout Europe and Italy, Lombardy was a leading location of the style.
 Thus, the Lombard style of Romanesque art was created.
 The style was mainly diffused in Milan, Pavia, Cremona and other major cities.
-Milan introduced the cross-shaped basilica, having two stems form an integral unit as in the Basilica of Sant'Ambrogio.
+Milan introduced the cross-shaped basilica, in which two stems form an integral unit as in the Basilica of Sant'Ambrogio.

-The Lombard style held a greater role in further development of the building structure from the vault, with the pillars and columns.
-This trend was strongly influenced by the development of Romanesque architecture in Europe.
+Further development of the Lombard style placed an ever greater emphasis on the role of the vault in the building structure, and with it that of pillars and columns.
+This trend strongly influenced the development of Romanesque architecture in the rest of Europe.
 Very typical of this style is the square bell-tower, such as in the San Satiro.
-The town halls and civic spirit of Lombardy-style houses were built.
-These features of the structural elements for decoration highlight the abundant plant and animal motifs.
+Town halls and civic residences were also built in the spirit of the Lombard style.
+Common features of these are the highlighting and decoration of the structural elements, and ornaments with a rich abundance of plant and animal motifs.

-The local architecture has gained importance in the era of Romanesque and Gothic sculptures and Lombard frescos as well.
+In addition to architecture, Lombard sculpting and fresco painting also gained importance in the Romanesque and Gothic era.
+This style can be observed on a number of altar and other decorations, particularly in the Milan Cathedral and its museum.

-Gothic, the 12th-century architectural style, also established itself in Lombardy.
+The Gothic style of architecture was established in Normandy towards the end of the 12th century by French Cistercian monks.
 A notable example is the Chiaravalle Abbey.
-Gothic architecture borrowed elements from the Romanesque structure, which remained the same, but the openings were wider.
+Unlike in many other parts of Europe, however, it supplemented the deeply rooted Romanesque style here instead of replacing it.
+The basic structure and architectural elements remained, but they became more stretched out, with wider openings.